top of page

 What's the environment like where you work?

-Is it uncomfortable physically, for example noisy? cramped? insufficiently lit? too hot?
-Are you in a draft?
+Is it uncomfortable physically, for example noisy? cramped? insufficiently lit? hot?

 Can you meet your need for food, drink, rest, movement, the bathroom?